x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/about-the-office-365-best-practices-analyzer-for-exchange-server.md

 ---
-title: "About the Office 365 Best Practices Analyzer for Exchange Server" ms.author: v-mapenn
+title: "The Best Practices Analyzer for Exchange Server is no longer available" ms.author: v-mapenn
 author: mattpennathe3rd
 ms.reviewer: